-ELEANOR KOHLEREleanor Kohler is a Prescott resident who has always held an appreciation and love for animals.
-She and her husband traveled the world together, where he would photograph animals they encountered on their trip.
-Eleanor would return from the trip and turn the photographs into paintings of her own.
+ELEANOR KOHLERAs a Prescott resident, Eleanor Kohler always held an appreciation and love for animals.
+She and her husband traveled the world together, where he would photograph animals they encountered on their trips.
+Eleanor would return from the trips and turn the photographs into paintings of her own.
 The profits she made off her paintings would pay for their next trip.

-As Eleanor enjoys her retirement in Prescott, she always wondered how she could maximize her retirement income to have a positive impact on the causes she felt close to, like the Yavapai Humane Society, Heritage Park Zoo and Canine Companions.
+Eleanor always wondered how she could maximize her retirement income to have a positive impact on the causes she felt close to, like the Yavapai Humane Society, Heritage Park Zoo and Canine Companions.
 When she stumbled upon the work that the Arizona Community Foundation of Yavapai County does with charitable gift annuities, she knew leaving a great impact on the organizations she cared about was possible.

 Once Eleanor signed up for a charitable gift annuity, she knew she would have income for life, as well as a charitable income tax deduction.
 "I get to fund my charities past my life," said Eleanor.
-Giving through charitable gift annuities has allowed Eleanor to make a a difference on the animal-related causes she has cared about throughout her lifetime.
+Giving through charitable gift annuities allowed Eleanor to make a difference on the animal-related causes she has cared about throughout her lifetime.
 Eleanor passed away in May 2019, but her legacy as a philanthropist in our community lives on.

 To learn more about charitable gift annuities and how you can fund your passions, contact ACF of Yavapai County Regional Director Carol Chamberlain at 928.583.7816.